Building performance simulation: History

 The history of BPS is approximately as long as that of computers.
 The very early developments in this direction started in the late 1950s and early 1960s in the United States and Sweden.
-During this period, several methods had been introduced for analyzing single system components (e.g. gas boiler) using steady state calculations.
+During this period, several methods had been introduced for analyzing single system components (e.g. a gas boiler) using steady state calculations.
 The very first reported simulation tool for buildings was BRIS, introduced in 1963 by the Royal Institute of Technology in Stockholm.
 Until the late 1960s, several models with hourly resolution had been developed focusing on energy assessments and heating/cooling load calculations.
-This effort resulted in more powerful simulation engines released in the early 1970s, among those were BLAST, DOE-2, ESP-r, HVACSIM+ and TRNSYS.
+This effort resulted in more powerful simulation engines released in the early 1970s, among which were BLAST, DOE-2, ESP-r, HVACSIM+ and TRNSYS.
 In the United States, the 1970s energy crisis intensified these efforts, as reducing the energy consumption of buildings became an urgent domestic policy interest.
 The energy crisis also initiated development of U.S. building energy standards, beginning with ASHRAE 90-75.

 The development of building simulation represents a combined effort between academia, governmental institutions, industry, and professional organizations.
 Over the past decades the building simulation discipline has matured into a field that offers unique expertise, methods and tools for building performance evaluation.
 Several review papers and state of the art analysis were carried out during that time giving an overview about the development.

 In the 1980s, a discussion about future directions for BPS among a group of leading building simulation specialists started.
 There was a consensus that most of the tools, that had been developed until then, were too rigid in their structure to be able to accommodate the improvements and flexibility that would be called for in the future.
 Around this time, the very first equation-based building simulation environment ENET was developed, which provided the foundation of SPARK.
 In 1989, Sahlin and Sowell presented a Neutral Model Format (NMF) for building simulation models, which is used today in the commercial software IDA ICE.
 Four years later, Klein introduced the Engineering Equation Solver (EES) and in 1997, Mattsson and Elmqvist reported on an international effort to design Modelica.

 BPS still presents challenges relating to problem representation, support for performance appraisal, enabling operational application, and delivering user education, training, and accreditation.
 Clarke (2015) describes a future vision of BPS with the following, most important tasks which should be addressed by the global BPS community.